aguiarjv/django-flix-api/README.md

 ---

 ## Features
-- **REST API built with DRF**: Django Rest Framework classes were used to build the CRUD operations for all the routes.
+- **RESTful API built with DRF**: Django Rest Framework classes were used to build the CRUD operations for all the routes.
 - **API Documentation**: There is a Browsable API automatically provided by the Django Rest Framework that details the usage of each endpoint.
 - **Dockerized Database**: Docker was used to prepare a PostgreSQL database that will be accessed by the Django application.